greeniot/RaspberryPi-Basics-Sample/README.md

 Once we can access the RPi remotely, we will install *NodeJS* and write some JavaScript to verify that NodeJS is working correctly.
 This enables us to install *raspio* and *johnny-five* via *npm* to take control over the RPi's GPIO pins.
 After a classic LED-blinking tutorial, we will turn towards some more specialized capabilities of the RPi 3 and send out HTTP(S) requests via WiFi.

 >:information_source: For the study group we will provide SD cards with prebuilt images that already contain the software stack for various tasks.
-If you are not planning to setup a RPi yourself, you can thus skip sections TODO.
+If you are not planning to setup a RPi yourself, you can thus skip sections [Requirements](#setup-the-operating-system-image) and [The RPi as a Regular Computer](#the-rpi-as-a-regular-computer).

-## Requirements
+## Setup the Operating System Image

 First, we will install the Raspbian operating system for the Raspberry Pi.
 You can download the zip file [https://www.raspberrypi.org/downloads/raspbian/](here).
 Raspberrypi.org also provides an [https://www.raspberrypi.org/documentation/installation/installing-images/README.md](excellent installation guide) for Linux, MacOS and Windows.